Cutting Ethiopian Opal rough

 (J)- if you are decided to polish a matrix opal, you can pursue the same process.
 The opal usually polishes, but the ironstone matrix will be dry.
 A helpful method is to clean the opal as explained, and then permit the pad dry faintly.
 Use more force while you maintain the stone moving, so that you can sense the stone to get even warm.

 Remember that you are cleaning the matrix, not the opal spots of your stone.
-Gently be careful while heating the stone along your polishing pad, which can develop the finish of the matrix, but be, reminded that too much heat can break the opal.
+Be careful while heating the stone along your polishing pad, which can develop the finish of the matrix, but be, reminded that too much heat can break the opal.
 This method needs a bit of practice, but the outcomes can be worth it.

 (K)- this is process where you can do the finishing of the back.
 When you are completed polishing, eliminate the stone from its dop stick.
 You can use light to standard pressure for roughly about 220-280 for your grit wheel in order to take out any residue of the doping matter.